ramkumarsuryaM/Snowflake-Data-Warehousing-and-Analytics/README.md

 **High Level Architecture:**

-data_architecture_!

 **Bronze Layer:** Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Data is ingested from CSV Files into Snowflake Database.

 **Silver Layer:** This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.

-**Gold Layer:** Houses business-ready data modeled into a star schema required for reporting and analytics. 📖 Project Overview This project involves:
+**Gold Layer:** Houses business-ready data modeled into a star schema required for reporting and analytics.

+📖 Project Overview This project involves:

 **Data Architecture:** Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.